dziganto/Sandbox/2017-4-18-HDF5-Or-How-I-Learned-To-Love-Data-Compression-And-Partial-I\O.md

 # spy()
 That's right, I'm bringing Matplotlib's spy() back.

 I use spy() to get a sense of the data's sparsity.
 Since the data is long and skinny, I transpose it so we can get a better view.
 Also, I am only capturing the first 1000 rows.
 Why?
 Because the dimensions of the dataset are highly skewed which causes the image to get compressed.
-In other words, the visualization gets crunched so bad that we cannot discern anything useful.
+In other words, the visualization gets crunched so bad that we cannot discern anything useful otherwise.
 ```
 fig = plt.figure(figsize=(15,8))
 plt.spy(X_train.transpose().ix[:, :1000]);